oracle-livelabs/developer/java-management/set-up-oci-for-jms/set-up-oci-for-jms.md

-# Set Up Oracle Cloud Infrastructure for Java Management Service
+# Set up Oracle Cloud Infrastructure for Java Management Service

 ## Introduction
 Before you can use Java Management Service, you must ensure that your Oracle Cloud Infrastructure environment is set up correctly to allow the communication flow between all required components and cloud services.

 This section describes the steps to set up Oracle Cloud Infrastructure for Java Management Service.
-You may choose to use the Onboarding Wizard or perform the steps manually.
+To set up your OCI resources, you may choose to use either the **Onboarding Wizard** or perform the steps **manually**.
+We recommend users new to OCI to use the **Onboarding Wizard** option.

 Before you begin, review the prerequisites and the overview of the steps.